quinn-p-mchugh/personal-website/blog/2022/2022-12-03-creating-a-public-library.md

 ---
-title: Creating an online library for curating and sharing resources with others in your life
+title: "Creating an online library for curating and sharing resources with others in your life"
-slug: creating-a-public-library
+#slug: creating-a-public-library
+#description: ""
+#keywords: []
+tags: [Personal Knowledge Management, Knowledge Sharing, Learn in Public]
 authors: qmchugh
-tags: [Personal Knowledge Management, Knowledge Sharing, Learn in Public]
-enableComments: true
+#image: ""
+hide_table_of_contents: false
+draft: false
 ---

 ## Objective